ahmedelzubair/TreeCodingChallenge/README.md

 Run `mvn clean test` to execute unit tests with coverage reports.

 ## Security

-- JWT tokens ensure access control.
+- I have OAuth with JWT tokens to maintain the app security.
-- In-memory database manages user login and session information.
+- In-memory database manages user login and session information. can be replaced with real database.
 - Tokens expire after 5 minutes.

 ## SonarQube Report